appfolio/abprof/README.md

 you're running a benchmark anyway and would need some structure around your code.

-For a Ruby snippet to be profiled, do this:
+For a Ruby snippet to be profiled very simply, do this:

     require "abprof"